 6-8 asian, salted dried prunes, red version

-4 tablespoons of asian, salted dried prune powder
+4 tablespoons of asian, salted dried prune powder2 teaspoon sugar

 1 teaspoon salt